HirotheChamp/chirp/README.md

 ## Background

-This projects has a major emphasis on using JavaScript.
+This projects has a major emphasis on using TypeScript alongside scalability.

 <hr></hr>